whatsapp

 Choosing the perfect technology solution depends on the specific needs of your business, so it’s necessary to understand both options before deciding.
 To help you understand the comparison of (GraphQL vs. REST ) these two web development technologies, think of it as a well-known analogy – GraphQL is like driving a taxi, and REST API lets you drive your own car!

 Over the past decade, REST has become a universal standard (although a fuzzy one) for developing web APIs.
 It provides some great ideas, such as structured access to resources and stateless servers.
 REST APIs have proven too rigid to adapt to the client’s ever-changing needs.
-On the other hand, GraphQL was created in response to the demand for increased efficiency and flexibility!
+On the other hand, GraphQL is created in response to the demand for increased efficiency and flexibility!
 It addresses many developers’ drawbacks and inefficiencies while using REST APIs.

 GraphQL vs REST: Differences and Features